ldelatte/spc-ansible-collections/core/README.md

 git clone git@github.com\:ldelatte/spc-ansible-collections.git ~/.ansible/collections/ansible_collections/spc
 ```

-If you plan to install from a particular directory, copy the `ansible.cfg` file to it.
+If you plan to install from a directory other than ~/.ansible/collections/ansible_collections/spc, copy the `ansible.cfg` file to it.

 ```bash
 cp ~/.ansible/collections/ansible_collections/spc/ansible.cfg <your_directory>